loicbelec/pitgun/docs/index.md

 ```

 ### Minimal wire framing
-Each telemetry frame sent by the emulator follows a compact binary layout:
+Each telemetry frame emitted by the emulator is encoded into a compact binary structure designed for low-latency transmission over UDP.

+The layout prioritizes simplicity and deterministic parsing - no headers, padding, or delimiters beyond what’s strictly necessary.

 ```mermaid
 packet